RHabereder/zero-to-k8s/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them:

 ```
 Docker
+If you are lazy, like me, dialog
 ```

 ### Installing

 A step by step series of examples that tell you how to get a development env running

-Fire up the script and you are ready roll
+Look at startup.sh and comment stuff you don't need/want and fire it up

 ```
 ./startup.sh
 ```

+For new-comers to linux, or just lazy people like me, install dialog and use startup_dialog.sh

-After the installation you should get prompts to the Dashboards of Tekton, Taraefik, Grafana and more tools.
+After the installation your console should tell you the different URLs you should know about.

 ## Built With